 Learn more about our FREE COVID-19 Patient Support Program for chronic illness patients and their loved ones.

-What the New CDC Guidelines Say
+What the CDC Guidance Says

 The CDC defines “fully vaccinated” as those who have been vaccinated for two weeks or more after they have received the second dose in a two-dose series (the Pfizer or Moderna vaccines) or the single-dose vaccine (Johnson & Johnson).